DraceniY/clinShot/README.md

 os-sys==2.1.4

 # Usage
-A brief guide of how to use `clinShot`
+A brief guide of how to use `clinShot` :

-In setup file, setuptools package allows `complementTools.pyx` to pass to compiled extension C/C++ file.
-The following command line to run the setup script :
+In setup file, the setuptools and cythonize packages allow `complementTools.pyx` to compile in extension C/C++ file.

 ```
 python setup.py build_ext --inplace
 ```

 Once done, run the main script following the manual :

 ```